 - Creating a new P6 project along with other required data such as the schedule calendar and list of available resources.

 - Entering the project’s work breakdown structure and extending it down to the activity level.

 - Defining other code structures or flag fields to assign project specific attributes to the activities or resources such as a responsible manager, department code, or a schedule visibility task (SVT) notation.

 - Developing the schedule activity durations, network or work sequence logic, and resource requirements.

 - Performing critical path analysis, resource leveling, and schedule risk assessments (SRAs) to fine tune the schedule.

 - Performing schedule data quality assessments to ensure the schedule is properly constructed.
 These help to prevent errors when sharing data with BOEMax.
-For example, the proposal team would check for any logic errors and verify data has been entered for user defined fields.
+For example, in the basis of estimate software, the proposal team would check for any logic errors and verify data has been entered for user defined fields.
 Another item to check is to ensure resources assigned to an activity have planned dates within the start and finish dates of the activity.

 Once the proposal team creates their initial iteration of the schedule, they can import the data from P6 into BOEMax to create their schedule driven cost estimate data.
 This data import includes the:

 - User defined code structures.